Pribilof Islands: History

-With the creation of the Russian-American Company, a monopoly, Russian operations continued on the islands.
-Under the Alaska Purchase sovereignty was passed to the United States in 1867.
-From 1870 to 1890, the U.S. government leased them to the Alaska Commercial Company.
+The United States acquired the islands along with the entirety of Alaska in 1867.
+Shortly after the Americans set the islands aside as a seal reservation in 1869, and leased sealing rights to the Alaska Commercial Company in 1870.
 From 1890 through 1910, the North American Commercial Company held the monopoly on seal-hunting there, but the industry shrank considerably owing to seal-hunting on the open sea.

-The North Pacific Fur Seal Convention of 1911 was signed by the United Kingdom, Japan, Russia, and the United States to restrict hunting in the area.
-Under the Fur Seal Act of 1966, hunting of the seals was forbidden in the Pribilofs, with the exception of subsistence hunting by native Aleuts.
+Overhunting gradually led to regulations and international agreements, such as the North Pacific Fur Seal Convention of 1911, which was signed by the United Kingdom, Japan, Russia, and the United States to restrict hunting in the area.
+This tampered the trade industry.
+Under the Fur Seal Act of 1966, seal hunting was forbidden in the Pribilofs, with the exception of subsistence hunting by native Aleuts.

-Ambrose Bierce suggested that the island should adopt for its motto 'locus sigilli' ("Place of the Seal (emblem)") in his The Devil's Dictionary.